tstillwell/appengine_multiblog/README.md

-The major differences to watch out for here are missing indexes causing GQL/datastore queries to fail in production and attempting to use Python code not supported by the standard environment (tyically any code that uses C extensions).
+The major differences to watch out for here are missing indexes causing GQL/datastore queries to fail in production and attempting to use Python code not supported by the standard environment (typically any code that uses C extensions).